The Bogen International Graduate Program

 The program is comprised of two years course study and three additional years of Ph.D. research.

-Admission is based on the undergraduate (and if applicable graduate) study records, letters of recommendation and GRE and Toefl scores, as detailed below.
+Admission is based on the undergraduate (and if applicable graduate) transcript, letters of recommendation and GRE and Toefl scores, as detailed below.

 The minimum requirements for being considered for the program:

-- Graduating from an undergraduate program in economics from Israel or abroad with a final grade equivalent to at least 88 at the Hebrew University standards.
+- An undergraduate degree in economics from Israel or abroad, with a final grade equivalent to at least 88 at the Hebrew University standards.

-- An average of at least 88 in intermediate micro, macro and econometrics.
+- An average grade of at least 88 in intermediate micro, macro and econometrics.